alttester/AltTester-Unity-SDK/docs/pages/contributing.md

 If you find yourself wishing for a feature that doesn’t exist in AltUnityTester:

 * Ensure the enhancement was not already reported by searching all issues.
-* Open an (TODO add link to issue template).
+* Open an [new issue](https://gitlab.com/altom/altunity/altunitytester/issues/new?issuable_template=NewFeatureTemplate).
 Be sure to include a clear description of the feature you would like to see, as much relevant information as possible:
   * Why you need it?
   * How should it work?